Maxim-Mazurok/google-api-typings-generator/gapi.client.appsmarket-v2/readme.md

 });

 /*
-Gets the user's licensing status for their permission to use a given app.
+Gets the user's licensing status to determine if they have permission to use a given app.
+For more information, see [Getting app installation and licensing details](https://developers.google.com/workspace/marketplace/example-calls-marketplace-api).
 */
 await gapi.client.appsmarket.userLicense.get({
   applicationId: 'applicationId',